katamvarsha/Text-Analytics-Model-and-Chatbot-WWF/README.md

 **3. Technical issues:**
 The chatbot may fail to operate properly due to technical issues, which could lead to frustrated users.
 This could be solved by assigned dedicated team member(s) to monitor for any technical issues.

-**4. Language and Culture:**
-Chatbot should be programmed to be sensitive to language and cultural differences.
-If the chatbot does not understand or misinterprets cultural references or language nuances, it may cause offense or confusion among users.